dask/dask/docs/source/develop.rst

 If you are looking for an introductory issue to get started with development, then check out the `"good first issue" label`_, which contains issues that are good for starting developers.
-Generally, familiarity with Python, NumPy, Pandas, and some parallel computing are assumed.
+Generally, familiarity with Python, NumPy, pandas, and some parallel computing are assumed.

 .. _`"good first issue" label`: https://github.com/dask/dask/labels/good%20first%20issue